 - Up-to-date news and developments regarding preschool laws and regulations

 - Information about professional development events and activities

 Some of the most prominent professional organizations in the field of early childhood education in Tennessee include:

-- Tennessee Association for the Education of Young Children (TAEYC)
+- Tennessee Association for Children’s Early Education (TACEE)

 - Tennessee Head Start Association (THSA)

 The average preschool teacher salary in Tennessee was $27,259 in 2014, according to the Tennessee Department of Labor and Workforce Development.

 Preschool teachers in the 25th percentile earned $18,140 a year on average while experienced teachers in the 75th percentile averaged $35,307.

 Tennessee preschool teacher salaries varied widely throughout the state.
 For instance, the average salary for preschool teachers in the 25th percentile was 61.4% higher than the state’s average in the Johnson City area: